FAQ

 The best time is before you file your claim, but we help at any stage: before filing (to ensure proper documentation), after a low offer (to negotiate for more), or after a denial (to reopen the claim).
 The sooner you involve us, the better - but it's never too late.

 Your insurance company's adjuster works for and is paid by the carrier.
 Their job is to assess damage within the company's guidelines, which often results in lower estimates.
-A public adjuster works exclusively for you and has a financial incentive to maximize your settlement.
+A public adjuster works exclusively for you and has a financial incentive aligned with recovering the full settlement your policy provides.
 Read our detailed comparison article.

 Contractors repair damage; public adjusters handle the insurance claim.
 A contractor can provide a repair estimate, but they cannot legally negotiate with your insurance company on your behalf - that requires a public adjuster license.
 We work alongside your chosen contractor to ensure the insurance settlement covers the full repair cost.